 Participating in Research Studies

 If you have a mental health condition, taking part in a clinical trial is one way to advance treatment and research for people living today, and in the future.
-For a current listing of available trials, visit clinicaltrials.gov.
+Click here for a current listing of available trials or visit clinicaltrials.gov.
 Make sure to familiarize yourself about the protection of research volunteers, too.

 Below are some research projects that require the participation of individuals with mental illnesses and, occasionally, their family members.
 For each of the studies listed below, we have received verification from the lead scientist on the study that an institutional review board (IRB) has approved the study.
 Nonetheless, if you are interested in participating in one of these studies, make sure that you can answer the following questions for yourself:

 What will you be asked to do in the study?

 Who do you contact with questions, concerns, or problems?